flutter/website/platform-plugins.md

 outside your main application.
 Optionally, this also enables you to [publish](#publish) the plugin.

-You can create a 'plugin' using the `--plugin` flag with `flutter create`:
+You can create a plugin project using the `--plugin` flag with `flutter create`:
 ```
 flutter create --plugin hello
 ```